 The smell has been wafting from your drain for days.
-Perhaps it's caused by your last meal -- it doesn't really matter, only that the smell is horrendous.
-You may think the escaping fumes have the ability to melt houseplants on contact and that your only option is to get a plumber to take care of it.
-There's no need to be hasty, as this may not be the case.
+Perhaps it’s caused by your last meal — it doesn’t matter, only that the smell is horrendous.
+You may think the escaping fumes can melt houseplants on contact and that your only option is to get a plumber to take care of it.
+There’s no need to be hasty, as this may not be the case.

 Think Fifth Grade Volcano Experiment

 To properly clean clogged drains, empty a cup of baking soda into your drain and let it settle for a minute.
 Next, and you may wish to use safety glasses for this part, pour 1/4 cup of vinegar in the drain, stand back, and witness the return of Mount Vesuvius.
 As the mixture of vinegar and baking soda works to dissolve the hidden roughage — which may pose a possible health risk — you can relax knowing you’re making your home a safer place.

 When the first eruption ends, pour another 1/4 cup of vinegar in your drain — yes, there’s still life in that old gopher hole.
 The mixture will foam up again due to the compaction of the baking soda and vinegar.

 Repeat this process twice more, using the remaining vinegar.
 Once everything is battling out like rabid badgers, let it sit for two minutes, then pour a gallon of boiling water down your drain as a chaser.
 This will get rid of all the loosened gunk, so it won’t hang around to cause future problems.

 If you’d like to know more about the amazing projects you can complete with your home’s plumbing, heating, and cooling systems, please reach out to Pipe Works Services for more information.
 We service Chatham, Morristown, Basking Ridge, Union, and the surrounding areas!